Koha-Community/kohadocs/source/patrons.rst

    -  Create and edit clubs (edit\_clubs)

-      -  Create and edit patron clubs using the :ref:`Patron clubs tool <Patron-clubs-label>`
+      -  Create and edit patron clubs using the :ref:`Patron clubs tool <patron-clubs-label>`

    -  Create and edit club templates (edit\_templates)

-      -  Create and edit club templates using the :ref:`Patron clubs tool <Patron-clubs-label>`
+      -  Create and edit club templates using the :ref:`Patron clubs tool <patron-clubs-label>`

    -  Enroll patrons in clubs (enroll)

       -  Enroll patrons from the patron file

       -  The borrowers permissions is required in order to enroll patrons in clubs

 -  Create and modify interlibrary loan requests (ill)